Altinity/altinityknowledgebase/content/en/altinity-kb-queries-and-syntax/group-by/_index.md

 ## optimize_aggregation_in_order GROUP BY

-Usually it works slower than regular GROUP BY, because ClickHouse need's to read and process data in specific ORDER, which makes it much more complicated to parallelize reading and aggregating.
+Usually it works slower than regular GROUP BY, because ClickHouse needs to read and process data in specific ORDER, which makes it much more complicated to parallelize reading and aggregating.

 But it use much less memory, because ClickHouse can stream resultset and there is no need to keep it in memory.